 This may not be surprising, since immersion has always been considered a great tool for people looking to become fluent.
 But now we know why and how long it takes to reap the rewards of studying abroad.

-The Science Behind Studying Abroad and Fluency
+The Science Behind Language Learning While Studying Abroad

 Medical Xpress, a medical and health news service, recently reported that studying abroad can improve language learning.
 Specifically, researchers suggest that an immersion experience can help students to better understand the grammar of a foreign language, which is a much more difficult task than memorizing new vocabulary.